 - Individuals who have experienced prolonged duress associated with a chronic illness, causing a feeling of being traumatized but without a specific traumatic event

-Some terms to become familiar with include “depression” and “post-traumatic stress disorder”.
-Depression describes a number of psychological experiences after trauma, including having a distressed and tearful mood, agitation, sadness, and being upset.
-There are many diagnoses that are more likely to occur after psychological trauma including major depressive disorder, adjustment disorder, and post-traumatic stress disorder.
+Some terms to become familiar with include “depression” and “post-traumatic stress disorder.”
+Depression describes several psychological experiences after trauma, including having a distressed and tearful mood, agitation, sadness, and being upset.
+Many diagnoses are more likely to occur after psychological trauma including major depressive disorder, adjustment disorder, and post-traumatic stress disorder.

 In a major depressive disorder episode, there is more than just having a depressed mood, distress, and anhedonia.
 Other symptoms include:

 - Depressed mood

 - Diminished pleasure or interest in activities (anhedonia)

 - Decreased energy

 - Feelings of guilt or worthlessness

 - Recurrent suicidal ideation

 A patient must have five of the nine symptoms, one of which must be depressed mood or anhedonia.
 The symptoms have to be present for at least two weeks.
 They must also impair functioning and not be caused by another medical condition or medications.